Attention deficit hyperactivity disorder: Social construct theory

 The social construct theory of ADHD suggests that, because the boundaries between normal and abnormal behaviour are socially constructed (i.e. jointly created and validated by all members of society, and in particular by physicians, parents, teachers, and others), it then follows that subjective valuations and judgements determine which diagnostic criteria are used and thus, the number of people affected.
-This difference means using DSM-IV criteria could diagnose ADHD at rates three to four times higher than ICD-10 criteria.
 Thomas Szasz, a supporter of this theory, has argued that ADHD was "invented and then given a name".